Synonym(s)

 General informationThis section has been translated automatically.

-Antimicrobial peptides (AMPs) are small molecules (< than 100 amino acids) synthesized by insects, plants, bacteria, invertebrates, and vertebrates.
-They play an important role in innate, nonspecific immune defense (see Immunity, innate) within the epithelial barrier function of respiratory, genitourinary, and gastrointestinal tracts as well as the skin in defending against infectious pathogens and modulating the cutaneous microbiota (Schröder 2016).
+Antimicrobial peptides (AMP) are small molecules (< than 100 amino acids) synthesized by insects, plants, bacteria, invertebrates and vertebrates.
+They play an important role in the innate, non-specific immune defense (see below Immunity, innate) within the epithelial barrier function of the respiratory, urogenital and gastrointestinal tract as well as the skin in the defense against infectious pathogens and the modulation of the cutaneous microbiota (Schröder 2016).

-AMPs can activate cells of the immune system in addition to their original direct defense function, and are therefore referred to as effector substances of the innate immune system.
-The upregulation of AMP`s in psoriasis might play a role in diser specific inflammatory response.
+In addition to their original, direct defense function, AMPs can also activate cells of the immune system.
+They are therefore also referred to as effector substances of the innate immune system.
+The upregulation of AMPs in psoriasis could play a role in this specific inflammatory reaction.
 LL-37 is upregulated in psoriasis.
-LL-37 specific T cells express interferon-gamma as well as Il-17.
-In patients with rosacea, abnormal processing of cathelicidin LL-37 is thought to be responsible for the inflammatory response.
+LL-37-specific T cells express interferon-gamma and Il-17.
+In patients with rosacea, abnormal processing of cathelicidin LL-37 is thought to be responsible for the inflammatory reaction.

-AMPs are produced in different cell types (especially in macrophages, neutrophil granulocytes, epithelial cells).
+AMPs are formed in various cell types (in particular in macrophages, neutrophil granulocytes and epithelial cells).

-Other AMPs, however, such as HBD1, NBD2, and cathelicidin, are produced on demand.
+In contrast, other AMPs such as HBD1, NBD2 and cathelicidin are produced on demand.
 Their expression is mainly induced by microbial factors and inflammatory cytokines.

 Cathelicidins and beta-defensins are the best characterized AMP families in the skin.